 Mohammad Ghaffāri, known as Kamal ol-Molk, is a native Iranian painter and artist of Kashan (1848-1940).
 He was one of the most famous and influential characters of the art history contemporary of Iran.

 Mohammad began his first studies in his place of birth and to learn painting he went to Tehrān; at the end of the third year of study at the Dar ol-fonun school, during a visit to this place the Shah, after observing an example of his pictorial works, invited him to court to make known his art.
 The artist with his presence at the court, first received the nickname of Khān and then he was assigned a personal servant.
-After a while the shah became his own pupil and gave him the title of Naqāshbāshi and then of Kamal ol-Molk (perfection on earth).
+After a while the shah became his own pupil and bestowed on him the title of Naqāshbāshi and then Kamal ol-Molk (perfection on earth).

 In the period in which he was at the court, Mohammad created 170 paintings, among which the most famous is the "Hall of Mirrors" which, for the first time, bears the signature "Kamāl ol-Molk".